 2006-2009: Served on Community Preservation Committee

-- Funded renovations to our Council on Aging/Senior Center
+- Voted to fund renovations to our Council on Aging/Senior Center

 - Voted for CPA tax exemption for property owned and occupied as a home by a person who would qualify for low-income housing or low- or moderate-income senior housing